visit/citybreak-online-doc/_includes/tracking.md

 ## Custom conversion tracking

 To make your script work for your organization you need to configure it.
 To do so you need to change the variables in your script with the variable names below.
+This custum scripts are added to the booking confirmaiton page.

 Parameter | Description